gsi-ee/go4/README.txt

   prefix=<location>  compiles go4 in the mode, that it can be installed in
                      specified location.
 Directory <location> should exists.
                      It can be /usr/local or /usr.
-After compilation one can install go4 with "make install" path.
+After compilation one can install go4 with "make install" command.
 If directory
                      <location>/bin included in PATH variable, no any extra
                      login script is required to use go4 later.

-  WITHQT=3|4|no   Specifies version of qt, which should be used for gui compilation.
+  withqt=3|4|no   Specifies version of qt, which should be used for gui compilation.
                   Qt installation will be tested with pkg-config utility.
-                  If WITHQT not specified, QTDIR variable will be tested. if none WITHQT and QTDIR are set, first qt4 and than qt3 will be tried to used by go4.
+                  If 'withqt' not specified, QTDIR variable will be tested.
+                  If none 'withqt' and QTDIR are set, first Qt4 and than Qt3 will be tried to used by go4.

   GO4_OS=Linux|Solaris|Win32 Defines platform, on which go4 will be compiled.
-                             Default is Linux
+                  If not defined, tested via 'uname'.
+Default is Linux.

   rpath=true|false  Use -rpath option of linker to include absolute library pathes,
                     where go4 executables should search for libraries.
 Default is true.
-                    This option allows to use go4 executable without any additional LD_LIBRARY_PATH variable settings
+                    This option allows to use go4 executable without any additional LD_LIBRARY_PATH variable settings.

   All flags, specified to the make, will be stored together with some environment settings in build/Makefile.gener.
 This allow to reuse same settings for user analysis compilation.